Munawwar/SahteReact/README.md

 Reuse your server side templates on the client side.. react-ish style.

-Uses template libraries (like nunjucks, doT or swig) and dom diff.
+Uses template libraries (like nunjucks, liquid js, doT, swig..) and dom diff.

 ( "Sahte" means "fake" in Turkish ;) )